-- In cases where travel is by private transport, the legal speed limit less 10 kilometres per hour; or where no speed limit is applicable, a speed limit of 40 kilometres per hour; and/or - In cases where travel to school by public transport, timetabled travel times are to be used; and/or - A walking speed of 2.5 kilometres per hour if the student is required to walk to the pickup point; and/or - An additional 10 minutes waiting time shall apply for the student if he/she is required to wait at a pickup point prior to the commencement of each leg of the journey.
+- In cases where travel is by private road transport, the legal speed limit less 10 kilometres per hour; or where no speed limit is applicable, a speed limit of 40 kilometres per hour; and/or - In cases where travel must be by private water transport, the legal speed limit, or where no speed limit applies, a speed limit of 4 knots (whichever is the lessor); and/or - In cases where travel to school by public transport, timetabled travel times are to be used; and/or - A walking speed of 2.5 kilometres per hour if the student is required to walk to the pickup point; and/or - An additional 10 minutes waiting time shall apply for the student if he/she is required to wait at a pickup point prior to the commencement of each leg of the journey.

-Measurement of travel time shall cease when the student reaches their final destination (i.e. the school or the principal family home, whichever is applicable).
+Measurement of travel time shall cease when the student reaches their final destination (i.e. the school or the Principal family home, whichever is applicable).